Facundo Bertoglio: Club career

 On 23 August 2016, Bertoglio joined reigning Cypriot Cypriot champions APOEL FC on a two-year deal, with an option for a third year.
 He made his official debut on 28 August 2016, coming on as a 78th-minute substitute and managing to win a penalty and serve an assist in APOEL's 3–0 home victory against Ermis Aradippou for the Cypriot First Division.
 He scored his first goal for APOEL on 15 October 2016, netting the opening goal in his team's 4–1 away victory against AEZ Zakakiou for the Cypriot First Division.

 On 28 February 2018, Kazakhstan Premier League club FC Ordabasy announced the signing of Bertoglio.

 On 17 July 2018, Lamia officially announced the capture of Argentine former international attacking midfielder Facundo Daniel Bertoglio from FC Ordabasy.

 On 27 October 2018, he scored his first goal in a dramatic 3–2 home win against Levadiakos.
 On 21 January 2019, Facundo scored with an amazing volley after Jerónimo Barrales' assist to give his team an important 1–0 home win against Panathinaikos.
 On 18 February 2019, he sealed a 3–1 away win against OFI, in the battle to avoid relegation.
 Six days later, he completed a comeback against AEL, sealing a 2–1 home win, after an assist from Jean Luc Assoubre.

 The 29-year old has impressed with his performances, having scored four goals and given one assist so far this season, is out of contract next summer and has attracted interest from both Aris and Panathinaikos, who are monitoring him and could potentially make a move to secure his signature.
-On 4 May 2019, Facundo completed an excellent season, by scoring in a comfortable 3–0 away win against Apollon Smyrni.
+On 4 May 2019, Facundo completed an excellent season, by scoring in a comfortable 3–0 away win against Apollon Smyrnis.

 On 25 July 2019, he signed a contract with Argentine Primera División club Club Atlético Aldosivi.

 On 12 August 2020, he returned to Greece and signed a two-year contract with Aris.
 In his official debut, he scored helping to a 3–1 home win against Lamia, on 11 September 2020.
 On 28 November 2020, he scored in a 2–1 home loss against Olympiacos, the first of the season.

 On 19 December 2020, he scored a brace in an emphatic 3–0 away win against OFI.
 On 7 January 2021, he sealed a 2–0 home win against Volos.